 Texas, like many other states, allows a Seller’s Broker, with certain restrictions, to “represent” both Seller and Buyer.
 When a Seller’s Broker “represents” both Seller and Buyer, the Seller’s Broker is not required to give 50% of the commission (that is, 3% of the 6% sales commission) to a Buyer’s Broker.

-In the second of these two forms of Texas dual “representation” the Seller’s Broker appoints one of that Broker’s Sales Agents to “represent” the Seller and another of that Broker’s Sales Agents to “represent” the Buyer.
-This arrangement, although on its face may appear to be legitimate, is rife with pitfalls.
+In the second of these two forms of Texas dual “representation” also involves the Broker acting as an "intermediary" between Buyer and Seller, with the Broker appointing one of that Broker’s Sales Agents to “represent” the Seller and another of that Broker’s Sales Agents to “represent” the Buyer.
+This arrangement, like the first form of dual representation mentioned about, is rife with pitfalls.